We are your group for growth.

 We provide receipts for every purchase made.
 Some work places provide a certain amount per year per employee to be spent on well being as they choose if proof of purchase is submitted.
 You can inquire if your company offers this.

-If you are currently experiencing financial barriers please reach out directly to Sonia so that she can make sure you are able to attend our events.
+If you are currently experiencing financial barriers at this time please reach out directly to Sonia so that she can make sure you are able to attend our events.

 I have an event idea/request I would like to see happen or would like to share/host a session at the adhd SOCIAL HUB.
 Can we chat?